tobaffoon/SceneDrawer_TestTask/README.md

 # Description
 Tool for creating .bmp files with simple shapes from text description.
+It is a test task for PetroGM.

 Written on C#, .NET 8.0.